-If you are going to pack your glasses and cups then make sure you wrap them individually before placing inside a box.
-Also, make sure to fill each glass or cup with the appropriate cushioning materials such as socks or wadded up papers.
+If you are going to pack your glasses and cups then make sure you wrap them individually before placing them inside a box.
+Also, make sure to fill each glass or cup with the appropriate cushioning materials such as socks or wadded-up papers.

 Use boxes that have pre-built dividers to pack stemware and glassware